 Until now, we've always dealt with one piece of information at a time: one number, one string, one element on a page.
-But often, we need to group things together.
+However, we often need to group things together when we are coding.
 In programming, a group of things is often referred to as a collection.

 In this lesson, we will cover a very common form of collecting items: the array.
 Arrays are enclosed in square brackets like this:

 let array = ;

 In the example above, we've created an empty array with square brackets.
 Note that we use